sachagd/YoutubeDownloader/README.md

 # YouTubeDownloader

-**YouTubeDownloader** is a Firefox extension that allows you to download YouTube videos in mp3 or mp4 format.
-It also allows you to select specific part of a video and choose a resolution for mp4 files.
+**YouTubeDownloader** is a Firefox extension that allows you to download YouTube videos and playlist in mp3 and mp4 format.
+It also allows you to select specific parts of a video and choose a resolution for mp4 files.

 ## Prerequisites
-Before using the extension, you must download a few dependencies :
+Before using the extension, you must download a few dependencies:

 **Execute `init.bat` in Administrator mode:**
    - Installs `pip` if it's not already installed.